2024 European Parliament election in Cyprus: Fidias Panayiotou

 Fidias' electoral success was attributed to his adept use of social media and the widespread dissatisfaction of the public with the current political system.
 Without spending any money on TV advertisements, billboards, or Google ads, he crafted his image as the primary anti-establishment candidate purely through daily, non-sponsored YouTube shorts.
 Some journalists described this as Cyprus entering an era of "metapolitics," where protest votes were able to elect an "apolitical," independent candidate.

 The unprecedented result of 19.4% was just 2 percentage points lower than the left-wing AKEL, a party with nearly 100 years of history that, along with DISY, has dominated the Cypriot political system since the country's independence.
 The third-place finish of the independent candidate sent shockwaves through the Cypriot political system, with the well-established DIKO, traditionally the third-place party, receiving 10 percentage points less than him.
 Fidias also surpassed the far-right ELAM, which had been anticipated to thrive due to the recent surge in illegal migration.

-Following his election as an MEP, Fidias announced plans to create a new European political party with other like-minded MEPs.
+Following his election as an MEP, Fidias announced plans to create a new "party in the European Parliament" with other like-minded MEPs.
 He also expressed interest in joining the Education Committee of the EU and suggested the creation of a new Social Media and AI Committee.